 ‘Four years,’ I say, ‘and we’ve never been further than that stile.’

 He pants, a pink oh of tongue hidden in his jowls.
 With each breath, he gently nods.
-I put my cheek to his ear, so that we share the same view of waves unfurling, and feel the space between charged with so much stillness that it’s hard to pull apart.
+I put my cheek to his ear, so that we share the same view of waves unfurling, and feel the space between fur and skin charged with so much stillness that it’s hard to pull apart.

 The tide is so high we have only a ribbon of sand to walk.
 A wave turns itself inside out on the steep beach, a ruffle of froth on its fringe, a glint of turquoise, and it’s quashed, the sliding out unspeakably flat.
 Wind billows through the dunes, all in green shadow but for a ridge of light along the top.

 We turn for home and the rhythmic hush of sand thrown from my heels.
 I catch Tone’s head from the corner of my eye, keeping pace with me.
 It’s always like this – his silence accompanies me everywhere, giving the quiet the texture of something soft and well worn.